Welcome to the home page of the MSc in Reproductive Genetics at the University of Oxford.

 MSc in Global Women's Health

-Our first online postgraduate course is an innovative two‑year part-time programme combining the flexibility of online learning with a 2 x one-week residentials at the University of Oxford, offering students a unique opportunity to connect in person with peers and leading academics.
+Our first online postgraduate course is an innovative two‑year part-time programme combining the flexibility of online learning with two one-week residentials at the University of Oxford, offering students a unique opportunity to connect in person with peers and leading academics.

 Designed for those passionate about improving women’s health worldwide, the course equips you with the knowledge, skills, and global perspective needed to tackle pressing health challenges facing women across diverse settings.